Curbside Waste and Recycling

 Curbside Pickup Services

-West Nipissing Environmental Services collects garbage and recycling from roughly 5,000 households across the Municipality.
-Approximately 75% of the households in West Nipissing are serviced by the Curbside Recycling program, with the remaining households utilizing the Recycling Depot program.
+West Nipissing Environmental Services collects household waste from approximately 5,000 households across the Municipality.
+Roughly 75% of the households in West Nipissing are serviced by the Curbside Recycling program, with the remaining households utilizing the depot program.

 When’s my collection?